spy16/sabre/README.md

 Sabre has concept of `Scope` which is responsible for maintaining bindings.
-You can bind any Go value and access it using LISP code, which makes it possible to expose parts of your API and make it scriptable.
+You can bind any Go value and access it using LISP code, which makes it possible to expose parts of your API and make it scriptable or build your own LISP dialect.
+Also, See [Extending](#extending) for more information on customizing the reader or eval.

 ```go
 package main